PeterCamilleri/games_lessons/01/README.md

 resource constraints required a lean and compact solution and the task at hand lent itself to a structured approach.
 'C' was in its element.

-Using 'C' in a GUI is akin to using scissors to mow the lawn.
+Summary: Using 'C' in a GUI is akin to using scissors to mow the lawn.
 It can be made to work; It's just not a good idea.

 #### The 'C++' language: